-We have developed a series of products which focus on maximising the cycle-life of the battery such that mission critical and intensive use applications would be interested in such long life batteries.
+We have developed a series of products which focus on maximising the cycle-life of the battery such that mission critical and intensive use applications would be interested in such long life batteries while giving appropriate energy and power.
 We developed cells, modules, battery management systems, software and firmware necessary to deliver systems for discerning users.
-We also developed supply chains which can produce needed components including cells and modules needed for our battery systems.
+We also developed supply chains which can produce needed components including separators, electrolytes with appropriate additives, cells and cell assembly, modules, electronic boards, electrical and mechanical components as needed for our battery systems.
 Supply chains allow flexibility in production as well as ability to manage scalable and fluctuating demands, especially for emerging new product introductions.
 The global trend in technology products is to use high quality supply chains to achieve scalable production and reduce or eliminate ownership of component suppliers.
 The battery systems we have developed are focused on mission critical applications, where the battery has to be used for long durations and could be charged and discharged several times a day.
 Electrovaya is pivoting away from owning component suppliers and making use of higher levels of contract manufacturing to produce its customised requirements.